 Co-op Work Placement: The length of placement shall not be more than 50% of the total length of the program that the student is enrolled in.

-Practicum Work Placement: The length of placement is dependent on program of study and shall not exceed 20% of the total length of the program that the student is enrolled in.
 The length of the work experience component varies according to the program of study.
 The following tables highlight the required hours for the various programs at the Vancouver, Toronto, and Montreal campuses.

 Diploma in Business Communications Co-op | |